microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 * Select the ADC input pin 7 option from the drop-down menu against MUXNEG: Analog Channel Selection Bits.
 * Select the ADC input pin 6 option from the drop-down menu against MUXPOS: Analog Channel Selection Bits.
 * Check the RESRDY: Result Ready Interrupt Enable option, which enables the ADC result ready interrupt.
-* Check the ENABLE: ADC Enable option , which enables the ADC.
+* Check the ENABLE: ADC Enable option, which enables the ADC.
 * Select the clock CLK_PER divided by 2 option from the drop-down, which generates 2MHz frequency as a clock to the ADC.

 <p align="center">